hsteigerFR/Web-DatabaseQuery/README.md

    * Press "Return to main menu"
 - If the tables appear in each table HTML page, the import is complete.
 To better check, go to "localhost/MAMP" and go to "phpMyAdmin".
 - From the main menu, press the "Query" button
 - 19 questions, corresponding to 19 SQL requests, are proposed.
 To check the request answer, click on the "Answer Qx" button under the question you are intersted in.
-In "interrogations.php", all the questions are transposed into a SQL query.
+In "interrogations.php", all the questions are transposed into SQL queries.